Kling O3 vs LTX 2.3 Pro

 Cost efficiency (8.5 vs 7.0): At 5 credits per second vs Kling's 9, LTX costs nearly half.
 For fifty 6-second clips per week: LTX costs 1,500 credits, Kling costs 2,700 credits.
 That 1,200 credit difference buys another 40 clips on LTX — significant for volume testing strategies.

-Product-focused content at scale: For ads where no people appear — supplement bottles, food platters, fashion flat-lays — the quality gap narrows.
-Both models produce acceptable product shots (8.0 vs 7.0).
-At these quality levels, LTX's speed and cost advantages outweigh Kling's marginal quality edge for testing purposes.
+Product-focused content at scale: For ads where no people appear — supplement bottles, food platters, fashion flat-lays — Kling still leads on product shots (8.0 vs 6.5).
+But at high volume, LTX's speed and cost advantages outweigh Kling's quality edge for testing purposes.
+Find winners with LTX, produce them with Kling.

 Pricing Comparison